About Verb Wellington

 Here at Verb we’re all about making space for stories, books, writers and readers to come together.
 We passionately believe that stories, books and ideas can change the world.

-Our mission is to support and nurture our literary arts community so we can together move through a future filled with experiences that sustain the spirit and grow empathy.
+Our mission is to support and nurture our literary arts community so we can together move through a future filled with experiences that sustain the spirit and grow compassion.

 Every year we have a big, beautiful party that celebrates books, reading, ideas, information and conversation.
 Over several days we gather, roam and talk together.
-Writers and artists from all over the world and Aotearoa share their ideas and their stories with curious readers.
-The most recent festival was 7 - 10 November 2024 and was a special one: check out the programme here!
+Writers and artists from all over Aotearoa and the world share their ideas and their stories with curious readers.
+Our next festival will be 11 - 13 September 2026.
+You can view our 2024 festival programme here.

 Verb Events

 We run literary events and host a number of incredible writers throughout the year.
-For example, we recently hosted Eleanor Catton (pictured), UK Poet Laureate Simon Armitage, supported by British Council, and Australian writer Trent Dalton who appeared with Bret McKenzie.
-You can see our past events here (which is also where we’ll add upcoming events).
+For example, we recently hosted Eleanor Catton (pictured), Ali Mau, and Australian writer Trent Dalton who appeared with Bret McKenzie.
+Keep an eye on our homepage for upcoming events.

 Verb Residencies